 In the DSA’s 2019 industry overview “By dividing 35.2 billion in sales, by the 6.8 million direct sellers, direct sellers averaged $5,176 in retail sales last year.”

 That equals out to $431.33 a month but doesn’t include expenses and time put into the company.

 Some multi-level marketing companies have great products that many people love.
-There also a sense of community and connection in this a mom group where you may feel supported in a like cause.
-However, don’t let the emotional side or pressure out weigh the logical numbers each company should provide.
+There is also a sense of community and connection in a mom group where you may feel supported in a like cause.
+However, don’t let the emotional side or pressure outweigh the logical numbers each company should provide.

 Before you join a network marketing company:

-- Ask someone who has been involved for only a year their experience with the company including, time, outbound expenses, and income.
+- Ask someone who has been involved for only a year what their experience with the company has been including, time, outbound expenses, and income.

 - Get realistic expectation of the risks involved